kitnil/guix-artwork/website/posts/use-stock-ssh-agent-everywhere.md

 make GNOME use our custom GNOME Keyring package, we must somehow customize the `gnome-desktop-service` ([defined in the file gnu/services/desktop.scm](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/services/desktop.scm?id=263c9941a1e523b360ca9f42d1ed6b11e6e6e285#n795)) to use our custom package.
-How do we do customize a service?
+How do we customize a service?
 Generally, the answer depends on the service.
 Thankfully, many of GuixSD's services, including the `gnome-desktop-service`, follow a similar pattern.
 In this case, we "just" need to pass a custom `<gnome-desktop-configuration>` record to the `gnome-desktop-service` procedure in our operating system declaration, like this: